Pegah-Ardehkhani/Combinatorial-Optimization/01. Traveling Salesman Problem (TSP)/01. Symmetric TSP/README.md

 The **Symmetric Traveling Salesman Problem (Symmetric TSP)** is a classic combinatorial optimization problem and a specific version of the Traveling Salesman Problem (TSP).
 In Symmetric TSP, a salesperson (or agent) must find the shortest possible tour that visits each city exactly once, then returns to the starting city, with distances between cities being symmetric.
 This means that the distance from city $( A )$ to city $( B )$ is the same as the distance from $( B )$ to $( A )$, making the underlying graph undirected.

+---

 ### Key Characteristics of Symmetric TSP
 1. **Symmetry**: The distance or cost between any pair of cities is the same in both directions.
 If $(d_{ij})$ is the distance from city $(i)$ to city $(j)$, then $(d_{ij} = d_{ji})$ for all city pairs $(i)$ and $(j)$.
 2. **Undirected Graph Representation**: Since the distances are symmetric, the problem can be represented on an undirected, weighted graph where nodes represent cities, and edges represent the distances or costs between them.
 3. **NP-hardness**: Symmetric TSP is NP-hard, meaning that as the number of cities grows, the problem becomes computationally intractable for exact algorithms.
 This motivates the development of heuristic and metaheuristic approaches.

 ### Problem Formulation of Symmetric TSP
 In Symmetric TSP, we aim to find a **Hamiltonian cycle** (a cycle that visits each node exactly once) with the minimum total weight (distance or cost).
-Mathematically, the problem is typically formulated as an **Integer Linear Program (ILP)**.
+Mathematically, the problem is typically formulated as an Integer Linear Program (ILP).

+---

 ### Differences Between Symmetric and Asymmetric TSP
 1. **Symmetry of Distances**: